Whiskey Founders Table of Contents

 Jackie Zykan

-In 2015 Jackie was hired as a spokeswoman for Old Forester.
-Her first day on the job was July 6th, 2015, ironically the same day as the Whiskey Row fire at the new Old Forester distillery being built on Main Street.
+Jackie’s first day on the job was July 6th, 2015, ironically the same day as the Whiskey Row fire at the new Old Forester distillery being built on Main Street.
 Originally carrying the title of Master Bourbon Specialist, the position was one of PR and marketing, but when she learned the extent of the project for the new distillery on Whiskey Row, she boldly told Campbell Brown, President of Brown-Forman, that by the time the new distillery opened, she’d be Master Taster for the Old Forester brand.
-Then she got down to work doing all the necessary training and championed herself for the role.
 When the distillery opened, she was, indeed, promoted to Master Taster.